How To Read Your Credit Report

 Step one: Get a free credit report

-You can order a free copy of your credit report from any of the three credit bureaus — Equifax, Experian, and TransUnion — or you can get all three reports at once on the government website AnnualCreditReport.com.
+You can order a free copy of your credit report from any of the three major credit bureaus: Equifax, Experian and TransUnion — or you can get all three reports at once on the government website AnnualCreditReport.com.

-You might see a slight variation in your score, since FICO Score and VantageScore use different proprietary formulas, but for most people that difference will only amount to a few points at most.
+You might see a slight variation in your score, since FICO Score and VantageScore use different proprietary formulas, but for most people that difference will only amount to a few points or less.

 Step two: Take a look at your personal information

 Your credit report will always list out some basic information to ensure the report you’re reading actually belongs to you, which is a useful tool when it comes to protecting yourself from identity theft.
-It will contain any variations of your name you’ve used in the past — including maiden names or nicknames — as well as previous addresses you’ve lived at.
+It will contain any variations of your name you’ve used in the past — including maiden names or nicknames — as well as your phone number and previous addresses you’ve lived at.

-You’ll also see your social security number — or at least the last four or the first three digits of it — as well as your birthday.
-The report will also include a list of employers you’ve listed on any applications for credit.
+You’ll also see your Social Security number — or at least part of it — as well as your birthday.
+The report will also include the employment history you’ve listed on any applications for credit.

-None of the information in this section of your credit report will impact your credit score.
+Nothing in the personal information section of your credit report will impact your credit score.

 Step three: Check the “credit history and accounts” section

-This is the biggest, most daunting piece of your credit report, since it lists all of your existing lines of credit, as well as any credit cards you’ve opened and closed within the last 10 years.
+This is the biggest, most daunting piece of your credit report, since it lists all of your existing lines of credit and current balances, as well as any open and closed accounts active within the last 10 years.

 Most importantly, this is where you’ll also be able to see your credit utilization ratio — which weighs your available credit limit against the amount of debt you currently owe.
-(Remember: No matter what your combined credit limit is, it’s best if you try to keep your usage under 30%).
+Revolving accounts, such as credit cards, require varying monthly payments and can impact your credit utilization ratio.
+(Remember: No matter what your combined credit limit is, it’s best if you try to keep your usage under 30%.)

-You’ll also see data on your payment history — which includes debts you’re currently paying down as well as any debts you’ve paid off and closed within the last decade.
+You’ll also see data on your payment status history, which includes debts you’re currently paying down as well as any debts you’ve paid off and closed within the last decade.
 For each mortgage, car or student loan, your report will show whether or not you are current on your payments, and will note any late or missed payments.

 This section also lists any accounts for which you are an authorized user.
-It also includes home equity lines of credit and what you owe against them.
+Installment loans, such as mortgages and auto loans, require regular monthly payments and are a key component of your credit report.
+This includes home equity lines of credit and what you owe against them.
 All of these lines of credit will note the exact dates that the accounts were opened and closed, so the length of your payment history is crystal clear.

 It will also make note of who closed each account — and note whether it was a creditor you didn’t make payments to on time, or if you closed the account yourself while maintaining a status of good standing.